ui-layouts/mcp/README.md

 ## 🛠️ Tools

-`UILayoutsMCP` provides AI assistants with several valuable tools to help them access, understand, and query UI components from **[ui-layouts.com](https://ui-layouts.com)**.
+`ui-layouts-mcp` provides AI assistants with several valuable tools to help them **search, understand, and retrieve UI components** from [ui-layouts.com](https://ui-layouts.com).

+Each tool can be used independently, but they are designed to work together as a complete “component exploration pipeline.”

 ---